jiew3/CEQA_JPART2024/README.md

 Figures/

-- Figures included in the paper
+- Figures and Table A2 included in the paper

 TableA4/